lino202/ELECTRA/README.md

 An explanation and options of the .json files will be here anytime soon.

 Since version 0.6.1 you can use ElectraCell for simulating a sincle cell Vm and obtaining the manual init file for using with ElectraSim.
-You need to follow this format: ./ElectraCell /path/file_name ep_model cell_type sim_time stim_start stim_dur stim_cycle_length stim_amp.
+You need to follow this format: ./ElectraCell /path/file_name ep_model cell_type sim_time stim_start stim_dur stim_cycle_length stim_amp dt.
 For example:
 ```
 ./ElectraCell /path/file_name gaur2021 ventricular 1000.
 10. 0.5 1000.
-80.
+80. 0.01
 ```

 Also you can give a manual init file to estabilize a model with ElectraCell without compilation :D.

 ```
 ./ElectraCell /path/file_name gaur2021 ventricular 1000.
 10. 0.5 1000.
-80. /path/manual_init_file.txt
+80. 0.01 /path/manual_init_file.txt
 ```
+At ElectraCell dt is fot the integration and the ouput dt is always 0.01 ms

 # Contributors